-A study published online in Circulation researched how a high sodium diet may lead to hypertension.
-The study followed over 5000 participants from the Dutch PREVEND study for close to six and a half years.
-All participants did not have high blood pressure when the study began.
+A study published online in Circulation researched how a high-sodium diet may lead to hypertension.
+The study followed more than 5,000 participants from the Dutch PREVEND study for close to six-and-a-half years.
+Not all participants had high blood pressure when the study began.

-Researchers found high sodium intake to increase serum uric acid and urine albumin excretion.
-Increases in serum uric acid and urine albumin are two markers of endothelial dysfunction.
-The endothelium is the inner lining of blood vessels and a dysfunction is an imbalance of the substances that act on the endothelium leading to vasodilation and vasoconstriction.
+Researchers found that high sodium increased serum uric acid and urine albumin excretion—two markers of endothelial dysfunction.
+The endothelium is the inner lining of blood vessels.

-As serum uric acid secretion increases, risk of developing hypertension increases.
-Researches found the same to occur as urinary albumin levels increased.
-The increased risk of hypertension with increased levels of sodium intake was only seen in participants with markers of endothelial dysfunction.
+As serum uric acid secretion increases, so does the risk of developing hypertension.
+Researchers found that that also occurred when urinary albumin levels increased.
+The increased risk of hypertension with increased levels of sodium intake was seen only in participants with markers of endothelial dysfunction.

-Studies have shown that consuming high levels of sodium for short periods of time to be associated with endothelial dysfunction.
-Researchers believe that repeat incidences of high sodium intake in the long term may explain rises in blood pressure connected to high sodium diets.
+Studies have shown that consuming high levels of sodium for short periods of time is associated with endothelial dysfunction.
+Researchers believe that repeat incidences of high sodium consumption may, in the long term, explain rises in blood pressure linked to high sodium diets.

-Even if you are not considered to be “salt sensitive” the results of this study indicate long term high sodium intake can increase hypertension risk by impacting endothelial function.
-Even if you don’t have high blood pressure it is still important to avoid a high sodium diet as a means of prevention.
+Even if you are not considered to be “salt sensitive,” this study suggests that long-term high sodium intake can increase hypertension risk by affecting endothelial function.
+So, even if you don’t have high blood pressure, it is still important to avoid a high sodium diet.

-Ten foods have been identified as contributing over 40% of the sodium in a majority of diets.
+Here are 10 foods have been identified as contributing more than 40 percent of the sodium in a majority of diets.

 - Cheeseburgers and other sandwiches